msolorio/workout_app/README.md

 <br>

-Decoupled the GraphQL API layer from data fetching layer allowing for easy repurposing of components.
-GraphQL could be switched out for a REST API, or the Prisma / Postgres model could be switched to accomodate a different database.
+Decoupled the GraphQL API layer from data fetching layer
+- Allowing for easy repurposing of components.
+- GraphQL could be switched out for a REST API.
+- Prisma / Postgres model could be switched to accomodate a different database.

-#### Models

 <br>